GeekAbdelouahed/flutter_network_image/README.md

 # ImageProvider for flutter with retry mechanism

-## NetworkImageProvider
+## flutter_network_image

-`NetworkImageProvider` is a flutter package that provides a robust ImageProvider that automatically retries failed network image loads, ensuring smooth image loading on mobile and web platforms.
+flutter_network_image is a flutter package that provides a robust ImageProvider that automatically retries failed network image loads, ensuring smooth image loading on mobile and web platforms.

 Example: